 Contract period: 2018 (Viegand Maagøe)

 The sugar sector in Mexico has great economic importance through the direct and indirect employment of 2 million people.
-The sector already uses the residual biomass product bagasse to produce process heating but there is a large unexploited potential for co-production of biomass-based power and heat and selling surplus electricity to the grid.
+The sector already uses the residual biomass product bagasse to produce process heating but there is a great and overlooked potential for co-production of biomass-based power and heat and selling surplus electricity to the grid.

-The strategy makes it attractive for businesses to attach their electricity production to the national power grid and supports the difference between the financially viable solution for the enterprise and the socio-economic best solution.
+The strategy appeals to businesses and inspires them to attach their electricity production to the national power grid, and it also supports the difference between the financially viable solution for the enterprise and the socio-economic best solution.

 Viegand Maagøe has completed:

 - Identification of potential for biomass-based power and heating